New Orleans Theme Party

 Tell your guests that if they say “Mardi Gras” anytime throughout the night they must give their strands of beads to whomever they were talking to.
 At the end of the party, the guest with the most beads around his or her neck wins the game!

 Since Mardi Gras is a carnival, setting up carnival activities is a great idea!
-Whether this means face painting kits, setting up a coin toss, or a balloon-pop game, all of these are easy and relatively inexpensive activities.
+Whether this means face painting kits, setting up a doubloon (Spanish coin thrown at Mardi Gras parades) toss, or a balloon-pop game, all of these are easy and relatively inexpensive activities.
+Consider playing a game of doubloon toss with your guests; many New Orleans natives collect doubloons and seek them out during parades.
+Have a bit of fun with this game.

 Gather a bunch of inexpensive Mardi Gras coins and beads.
 Spray paint the beads and coins with glow-in-the-dark paint in the colors green, yellow, and purple.
 Hide them, and whoever finds the most wins!

 Be sure to include in your invitations that your guests should dress up in theme costumes for your Mardi Gras party!
-Give prizes to the winners with the best costume and other categories including most original, best design, and most ridiculous.
+Give prizes to the winners with the best costume and other categories, including the most original, best design, and most ridiculous.
+These prizes will entice your guests to have a bit more fun with their costumes!

 Dixieland music is a genre of Jazz that is famous in New Orleans.
 What better way to celebrate this festive city’s culture than playing Dixieland music and setting up a dance floor for a dancing Dixie activity!
 Consider hiring a Dixieland band to play if it works with your budget.